 We flew to Ho Chi Minh City from Danang.
 Once again we had private transfers through Hanoi Transfer Service to take us to our hotel in Ho Chi Minh City.
 Again, skip the private transfers and just jump into one of the many taxis at the airport – just ensure they put on the metre.

 The Graceful Hotel is located in the Backpackers District which is an ideal location for travellers.
 There are plenty of bars and restaurants to choose from and an easy walk to the Ben Thanh markets.
 There is plenty happening here, so if you prefer something a bit quieter you might like to look for somewhere else where.
-Use the search box below to see what else is available.

 - Ben Thanh Markets – very very busy, great tourist market for cheap souvenirs.